Kevin Mazur/Getty Images for Robin Hood

 Rodriguez signs a new 10-year, $275 million contract with the Yankees, again making him the highest-paid player in baseball.

 Cynthia gives birth to the couple's second child, Ella, on April 21—and files for divorce on July 7, citing "emotional abandonment" of their family as well as a heck of a lot of cheating on her husband's part.
 A-Rod denies being unfaithful—and Madonna, one of his rumored paramours, releases a statement via her lawyer insisting she had no relationship with him and had absolutely nothing to do with the split.

-Meanwhile, in 2008, Anthony and Lopez welcome twins Max and Emme on Feb.
+Meanwhile, Anthony and Lopez welcome twins Max and Emme on Feb.
 22 (the babies make their debut on the cover of People March 20) and renew their vows in Vegas on Oct.
 12.